-4.8 Component Percentage
+4.10 Component Percentage

-The composition of each river bed layer is specified as a percentage of each sediment fraction.
+The composition of each riverbed layer is specified as a volume percentage of each sediment fraction.
 The percentage of each fraction in a layer can be specified as a constant value or as a spatially varying value from a type 2 (grid) file.
-Note that this information is important only for a graded sediment model - if using a single fraction then 100% of the river bed layer will consist of this fraction.